Who should not use cryotherapy?

 Created with AI

-The health benefits of the cold has been understood for thousands of years.
-Even the ancient Egyptians were aware of their pain relieving and anti-inflammatory properties.
-Cryotherapy has evolved from ancient practices into what is now a popular wellness method.
-To understand the potential adverse effects of cryotherapy, let’s discover what exactly cryotherapy is and what it involves.
+The health benefits of the cold have been understood for thousands of years.
+Even the ancient Egyptians knew that cold therapy helps them with pain-relieving and muscle inflammation.
+Cryotherapy has now evolved into a popular wellness method.
+To understand the potential cryotherapy side effects, let’s discover what it is and what it involves.

-Cryotherapy involves exposing your body to extremely cold temperatures and a dry environment, typically between -100°C to -180°C (-148°F to -292°F), for a relatively brief length of time between two to four minutes.
+Cryotherapy involves exposing your body to extremely cold temperatures and a dry environment, typically between -100°C to -180°C (-148°F to -292°F).
+A typical cryotherapy session will last for two to four minutes, especially for beginners.
 During your session, you step into a cryogenic chamber that surrounds your body while leaving your head exposed.
 This process, known as cryogenesis, triggers your body’s natural healing mechanisms through cold exposure.

 Preparing for your procedure, you will be asked to wear minimal clothing, often just your underwear and protective gear, including gloves, socks, and sometimes a headband and mask to help protect your extremities and face from frostbite.
 Once inside the cryotherapy chamber, the temperature will drop rapidly.

 As mentioned previously, the session will last for a few minutes, during which you may experience an intense cold sensation.
 Once your session is over, your body will begin to warm itself back up once you exit the chamber.
-Most people report a feeling of exhilaration and improved mood after the treatment, but there is a possibility of other reactions that you may want to avoid, which we will discuss shortly.
+Most people report a feeling of exhilaration and improved mood after the treatment, but there is a possibility of other reactions that you may want to avoid.

 When considering cryotherapy, it’s important to keep in mind your overall wellness, fitness level, and particular therapeutic needs.
-Anyone with serious health conditions or elderly people are typically advised against undergoing this therapy due to increased risks associated with cryotherapy.
+Anyone with serious health conditions or elderly people shouldn’t undergo cryotherapy due to increased health risks.

 Cryotherapy complications